rysk-finance/dynamic-hedging/packages/contracts/technical-docs/AlphaPortfolioValuesFeed.md

 An EnumerableSet.AddressSet by OpenZeppelin is used as it is easier to clean and much easier to search through.

 Update stores can theoretically be pushed to by any set of contracts, meaning that a buyside products could also be used and could share the same liquidityPool liquidity and be represented by the same portfolio.
 Long exposure and short exposure are updated seperately and they are ints so that reducing positions is easily done via `updateStores`.

+The netdhvexposure is also stored this represents a running count of the exposure of a given option (collateral is not used as part of the option hash (same option hash as OptionCatalogue) as unlike the stores, we want to know exposure of an option regardless of collateral, whereas stores cares about the collateral of the option series).
+The netdhvexposure including the change cannot exceed the maxNetDhvExposure which is a governance settable limit.

 ### `syncLooper() external` *Only Accessible by keeper or above*